All Products

 EOF

-3. Run the following command to access the service for inference.
+3. Run the following command to access the service and perform inference.

-# Obtain the IP address of the Server Load Balancer (SLB) instance that is configured for the service named nginx-ingress-lb from the kube-system namespace.
-The IP address is used for external access to the service.
+# Get the load balancer IP address of the service named nginx-ingress-lb from the kube-system namespace.
+This is the entry point for external access.

 NGINX_INGRESS_IP=`kubectl -n kube-system get svc nginx-ingress-lb -ojsonpath='{.status.loadBalancer.ingress[0].ip}'`

-# Obtain the URL of the inference service named sklearn-iris and extract the hostname from the URL for subsequent use.
+# Get the URL of the Inference Service named sklearn-iris and extract the hostname for later use.

 SERVICE_HOSTNAME=$(kubectl get inferenceservice sklearn-iris -o jsonpath='{.status.url}' | cut -d "/" -f 3)

-# Run the curl command to send a request to the inference service.
-The hostname that is extracted from the URL of the sklearn-iris service and JSON content are contained in the request header. -d @./iris-input.json specifies that the request body contains the content of the local file iris-input.json, which contains the input data that is required for model inference.
+# Use the curl command to send a request to the model service.
+The request header specifies the target hostname (the SERVICE_HOSTNAME obtained earlier) and the JSON content type. -d @./iris-input.json specifies that the request body comes from the local file iris-input.json, which contains the input data required for model prediction.

 curl -H "Host: $SERVICE_HOSTNAME" -H "Content-Type: application/json" \